euler-xyz/median-oracle/README.md

 TWAPs are *not* vulnerable to "zero-block" attacks where an attacker manipulates a price but then moves it back in the same block.
 This is because 0 time passes within a block's execution, so the time-weight component is 0.

 So called "one-block" attacks are when an attacker manipulates a price and then arbitrages it back in the next block to recover the funds at risk before anybody else has a chance to.
 This is possible (but risky) when using flashbots or selfish mining (where a miner tries to mine two blocks in a row but withholds the first one until the second is found).
 However, in order for a one-block attack to significantly modify the TWAP, the price must be moved to a very high (or very low) level, because it needs to outweigh all the other prices in the window.
-One of the advantages of geometric over arithmetic averaging is price movements are symmetric in the up and down directions.
+One of the advantages of geometric over arithmetic averaging is that price security is symmetric in up and down directions.

 "Multi-block" attacks are when an attacker manipulates a price and then attempts to hold it at this manipulated price for multiple blocks, either sacrificing funds to arbitrageurs or censoring transactions in some manner.
 These attacks are certainly harder and more risky, however they don't require moving the price as far as in a one-block attack since the manipulated price will have a larger time-weight.